 In TBoUT2 you can again control the three characters from the first game: gnome wizard Wilbur, elven princess Ivo and the swashbuckling pirate Nate and his companion Critter.
 Most of the time you'll be playing with only one character at a time because of how the game is segmented.
 It did occur to me though, that had there been more freedom to change between characters all the time, like in Day of the Tentacle for an example, the game itself would probably feel more bearable, as you could just go from character to character if you're stuck somewhere.

 Anyhow, this time around Wilbur finds out, that he's not really a wizard at all.
 It's been his wand, that's been doing the magic, as it's evil.
 Unluckily for him, a young, spoiled brat Van Buren, who's related to the evil wizard who created the wand, gets a hold of it and with her mother begins to terrorize the land.
-At the same time Ivo finds out that she's pregnant, presumably cursed, and Nate is doing, well what ever he's doing in trying to be a all around scoundrel.
+At the same time Ivo finds out that she's pregnant, presumably cursed, and Nate is doing, well whatever he's doing in trying to be an all around scoundrel.

 |Wilbur has also been nominated as a professor in the school of magic|